Konata Mumpfield

 Konata Mumpfield (born October 24, 2002) is an American professional football wide receiver for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Akron Zips and Pittsburgh Panthers and was selected by the Rams in the seventh round of the 2025 NFL draft.

-Early life and high school
+Early life

-Mumpfield attended Dacula High School in Dacula, Georgia, where, as a senior, he totaled 43 catches for 820 yards and 13 touchdowns, as well as three punt return touchdowns.
+Mumpfield was born in Hoschton, Georgia.
+He attended Dacula High School in Dacula, Georgia, where, as a senior, he totaled 43 catches for 820 yards and 13 touchdowns, as well as three punt return touchdowns.
 Coming out of high school, he was rated as a two-star recruit and committed to play college football for the Akron Zips.

 College career

 Akron

 In week 4 of the 2021 season, Mumpfield notched seven receptions for 67 yards and a touchdown versus Ohio State.
 In week 11, he totaled 122 receiving yards and two touchdowns versus Western Michigan.
 Mumpfield finished his freshman season with 63 receptions for 751 yards and eight touchdowns, earning freshman all-American and second-team all-MAC honors.
 After the season, Mumpfield entered his name into the NCAA transfer portal.